How to Convert SharePoint Online Site to Microsoft Teams?

 Requirement: Connect SharePoint Online Site to Microsoft Teams.

 Microsoft Teams is a chat-based collaboration platform that brings together people, conversations, content, and tools to create a more open, digital environment.
 Every time you create a new team in Teams, you’re also creating a new Office 365 Group, Calendar, OneNote, Planner, SharePoint team site, etc., and ties into other Office 365 cloud applications.
-And for every channel you create in Teams, a folder within a SharePoint document library is automatically created.
+For every channel you create in Teams, a folder within a SharePoint document library is automatically created.
 Private channels create a new site collection for Microsoft Teams SharePoint integration.
 With Microsoft Teams and SharePoint Online working together, teams can stay connected and productive, even when working remotely.

 How to Add Microsoft Teams to SharePoint Online Site?

-You may have an existing SharePoint Online team site for a dedicated project or business function and use it to store documents and communication, and wants to take advantage of Microsoft Teams.
+You may have an existing SharePoint Online team site for a dedicated project or business function and use it to store documents and communication, and want to take advantage of Microsoft Teams.
 Here is how you can convert your existing SharePoint Online team sites into Microsoft Teams so that the files from the existing document library can be accessed in Microsoft Teams.

 Prerequisites: Your existing SharePoint Online site must be group connected to be able to integrate with Microsoft Teams!
 If it is not already, Its a matter of few clicks through the settings menu link.
 Step-by-step instructions are here: How to Connect SharePoint Online site to Office 365 Group?